 No test can confirm depression.
 However, laboratory tests may help a doctor determine whether depression is caused by a hormonal or other physical disorder.
 For example, blood tests are usually done to detect a thyroid disorder Overview of the Thyroid Gland The thyroid is a small gland, measuring about 2 inches (5 centimeters) across, that lies just under the skin below the Adam’s apple in the neck.
 The two halves (lobes) of the gland are connected... read more or vitamin deficiency Overview of Vitamins Vitamins are a vital part of a healthy diet.
 The recommended dietary allowance (RDA)—the amount most healthy people need each day to remain healthy—has been determined for most vitamins.
 A safe... read more .
-In younger people, tests may be done to detect drug use.
+Tests may be done to detect illicit drug use.

 Most people with depression do not require hospitalization.
 However, some people should be hospitalized, especially if they are contemplating suicide or have attempted it, are frail because of weight loss, or are at risk of heart problems because of severe agitation.

 Treatment depends on the severity and type of depression: